cs4241-22a/a3-persistence/README.md

 *Technical*

 - (10pts) OAuth authentication: I used express to handle the intake of passwords and username, as well as their hashing, and mongoDB to store the data.
 Express checks for a user on the mongoDB base, and if the user exists, it checks the password.
 If both cases pass, the user is logged in!
 This was challenging as I really struggled to get the pages to redirect and reload.
 I also created a register functionality on a different page to add user data to mongoDB.
 I used this method because I simply enjoyed working with mongoDB, and find it fun!
+Test Account: (username - webware_grader, pass - gompei)

 - Use of MongoDB: I use mongoDB to handle data storage for both cat data and passwords.
 This allows for the data to be stored more reliably and has a layer of redundancy in case the server crashes.

-Test Account:
-u: webware_grader
-p: gompei

 - (3.5pts) Lighthouse tesitng: I scored highly on the lighthouse testing, while not 100%, I attribute the score decreases on the CSS framework I used, as well as the fact there are many cats on the internet for SEO.